13 (Suicidal Tendencies album): Background and recording

-Since at least 2002, there had been speculation of a Suicidal Tendencies album featuring all-new original material, with extensive reports that many tracks had been recorded with longtime producer Paul Northfield, known for his work with progressive metal bands like Dream Theater, Queensrÿche and Rush.
+Since at least 2002, there had been speculation of a Suicidal Tendencies album featuring all-new original material.
+Further, there were extensive reports that many tracks had been recorded with longtime producer Paul Northfield, known for his work with progressive metal bands like Dream Theater, Queensrÿche and Rush.
 On September 11, 2002, Muir posted a message on the band's official website, stating that they would be in the studio "working on new ST songs", although he said the band was already in the studio before their European tour and were "really happy with the results".
 He also mentioned that the band would "record some new songs" before he would "go leave town on a business trip" and was hoping for an early 2003 release.
 In January 2003, it was reported that Suicidal Tendencies were set to enter the studio later in the month to begin work on the album.
 The band explained, "We've got a number of meetings and people coming from all over.
 We'll leave it at that for now.
 However, by the end of the month we should have a good idea as to how we plan on proceeding, and what we hope to accomplish musically and individually in the coming year.
 When decisions are made, we'll let you know."
 On October 10, 2003, Suicidal Tendencies mentioned on their official website that the band would be releasing "at least one, and possible two ST CDs" in 2004.

 On October 21, 2004, Suicidal Tendencies announced on their official website that they were still working on the new album and stated that this had "been a major highlight, proud spot and focal point for the band in terms of creativity and ability to move forward with its various musical and visual projects."
 The band also stated that they were working producer Paul Northfield on both the Suicidal album and new Infectious Grooves album.
 Later that month, the band issued the following statement in an effort to clear up possible misunderstandings with regards to their new project Return to Venice and the Suicidal Tendencies album.
 The band explained, "Return to Venice will be released before the real new Suicidal Tendencies album."
 Because of Mike Muir's back status, the band decided to release the compilation first.
 Obviously this album will have different artwork than the "new-cover-photo-idea", which has just been sent out to the guy who's gonna finalize the cover concept.
 Also, Return to Venice will feature a compilation of bands attached to Suicidal Records and/or Venice and will contain no re-recordings of the classic 1985 Welcome to Venice."